kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Regression for Forecasting

-Time enters as a feature.
+Time enters as a feature
-Seasonal indicators appear.
+Seasonal indicators appear
 Interpretability remains strong

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.